Delegating a Controlled Act

 Restriction on Delegation of Acupuncture

 A Member is prohibited from delegating the performance of acupuncture to another individual.
-This is due to the fact that naturopaths are only allowed to perform the controlled act by an exemption, and such exemptions cannot be delegated.
+This is due to the fact that Members are only allowed to perform the controlled act by an exemption, and such exemptions cannot be delegated.